New

 2. The respondent replies.
 Your application collects the respondent's input (text or voice) and sends it to Koji.

-3. Koji processes the response and generates the next interviewer message, including follow-up questions that adapt to what the respondent said.
+3. Koji processes the response and streams the next interviewer message back via Server-Sent Events (SSE), including follow-up questions that adapt to what the respondent said.

 4. The cycle repeats until the interview reaches a natural conclusion or you explicitly complete it.